 - Which tooth it is and how many roots there are

 |Molar||$500 - $2,000||$1,111|

 A tooth with 3-4 roots will typically have a higher root canal cost than one with a single root.
 Similarly, treatment with a specialist could cost a little more than if you were seeing your general dental provider.
 But the overall root canal cost can actually save you money (and time) when compared to extracting the tooth and then getting a dental implant placed in that site.
 They’re a smart investment to make.

 Does Insurance Cover Root Canals?

 Most dental insurance policies will cover root canal treatments.
 However, not all of them do.
-Or you might have a plan that covers alternative treatments like an extraction.
+Or you might have a plan that covers alternative treatments like a tooth extraction.
 Since dental insurance varies from person to person (even within the same insurance company) your dentist’s office needs to verify your coverage before the root canal procedure is scheduled.
 Once they get a breakdown of your policy, co-pays, deductibles, and know how much of the root canal cost is covered, you can have a general idea of what your out-of-pocket costs will be.

 Are Root Canals Safe?

 Absolutely.
 Root canal treatments utilize safe, high-quality materials that are designed for long-lasting support.
 It’s safer to get a root canal than it is to avoid treating your infected tooth.
 Especially when you consider that an untreated abscess could potentially put you in the hospital or cause a brain infection.
 Endodontic treatment is just as safe as getting a dental crown or filling.